HSaleem352/Bootcamp-Project1/README.md

 ```

+Ogboi Favour Ifeanyichukwu
+8:25 PM (3 minutes ago)
+to me

+# Breast Cancer and COVID-19 Analysis

+## Overview

+This repository contains Python code for analyzing the correlation and impact of age, obesity, and breast cancer status on the severity of COVID-19 outcomes in individuals with breast cancer.

+## Analysis Steps

+- **Data Collection:** Loaded the dataset into a pandas DataFrame using `pd_read`.

+- **Data Cleaning:** Ensured proper data types and created a structured analysis DataFrame.

+- **Exploratory Data Analysis:**

+  - Visualized the distribution of COVID-19 severity levels in individuals with breast cancer.

+  - Explored the distribution of cancer status to gain insights into the dataset characteristics.

+  - Investigated the correlation between age and obesity status to understand potential relationships.

+## Why it was Done

+The analysis aims to explore correlations and patterns between age, obesity, and COVID-19 severity in individuals with breast cancer, providing insights into factors influencing COVID-19 outcomes in this specific population.

+## How it was Done

+The analysis was conducted using Python, leveraging pandas, seaborn, and matplotlib for data manipulation and visualization.
+The code is organized into distinct steps for clarity.

 ## Resources Used
 I have referred to a few online resources for certain tasks with difficulty, namely: Stackoverflow and Chatgpt
 ## Limitations